dfisher95350/dfisher95350.github.io/experience/tldr.md

 - Keeping it real.
 Use pragmatic, proven technical solutions for real-world problems.
 Make smart build v buy decisions.
 - Making it personal.
 - Hands-on
+- Mentoring.

 ## Experience

 ### Management

+All the things that go into managing product development at an Idependent Software Vendor (ISV).

 - Agile.
 Although the [Agile](https://en.wikipedia.org/wiki/Agile_software_development) Manifesto was first published in 2001, it was an expression of the development climate of the late 90s.
 As such, the Agile methodology has been